sangxia/CarND-Projects/README.md

 around the whole track.
 It works equally well with lower speed limit (smaller `ref_v` values).

-Here is a video of the drive.
+Here is a link to a recording of the drive.

 [![Flat out around the lake track](https://img.youtube.com/vi/LHvNzXCDMc0/0.jpg)](https://www.youtube.com/watch?v=LHvNzXCDMc0)